alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 DFLU will send you a written invoice to the registered address on your customer account.

-If you need a purchase order number on the invoice, state this when you apply or email [DFLU.fees@homeoffice.gsi.gov.uk](mailto: DFLU.fees@homeoffice.gsi.gov.uk).

 ###Help with controlled drugs

 Contact the Drugs and Firearms Licensing Unit (DFLU) if you need help.